presidential-innovation-fellows/pif-website/apply/track-software-and-infrastructure.md

 - Ability to describe esoteric and highly technical solutions to non-technical stakeholders

 ### Empathy and Emotional Intelligence:
 - High degree of emotional intelligence.
-A quick study, who intuitively knows what needs to get done to deliver with - integrity
+A quick study, who intuitively knows what needs to get done to deliver with integrity.
 - Comfort in ambiguity.
 Able to build relationships, continually define and scope opportunities independently, and maintain focus and momentum as priorities shift.
-- Experience in client-facing roles, navigating bureaucracy, business development and delivering services with a strong - user-facing or consumer-oriented element
+- Experience in client-facing roles, navigating bureaucracy, business development and delivering services with a strong user-facing or consumer-oriented element.
-- Coalition builder with the ability to persuade and convince others to think about solutions in new and creative ways
+- Coalition builder with the ability to persuade and convince others to think about solutions in new and creative ways.
-- Ability to work with humility and empathy; bring together diverse co-creators; address power dynamics; and co-define - challenges and ideate with community members (i.e. the public).
+- Ability to work with humility and empathy; bring together diverse co-creators; address power dynamics; and co-define challenges and ideate with community members (i.e. the public).
-- Ability to know when you need to show and when you need to tell
+- Ability to know when you need to show and when you need to tell.

 ### Leadership:
 - Mid-senior/executive career professional experience working in your area